TickTeam/guide-tt/android_app/12_how_to_add_tags_to_a_task.md

 ### How to add “Tags” to a task?
-The “Tags” list is hidden by default.
-So, you should first show it by “Edit List” (Turn to 2.3.1 for details).
-Then, you can start creating tasks by adding the “#” symbol in front of any word or phrase.
+“Tags” list helps you filter all of your tasks in TickTick.
+“Tags” list is hidden by default.
+Please turn to 2.3.1 to learn how to enable Tags.

+To tag a to-do, simply add a hashtag to a keyword.
+For example, #office.
+Then just add the word “#office” to all relevant tasks.

 You can attach at most 5 tags to each task.
-When clicking on the “Tags”, you will be directed to the list, where all tasks labeled by this tag will be displayed.
+When clicking “Tags” list, you will be directed to the list, where includes all tasks labeled by this tag.

 ![](../images/image2.2.10X.png)